Zabrimus/jonglisto-ng/README.md

 # Howto Build jonglisto-ng
 The build itself creates only a web-archive (war) file, which has to be deployed in a server.
 Tested servers are
 * Apache TomEE (at least version apache-tomee-webprofile-7.0.4).
-This server is also used to implementent jonglisto-ng
+This server is also used to implement jonglisto-ng
 * Payara Micro 174
 More Information can be found in the deployment chapter.